Thanksgiving Freebies

 A Man for All Seasons

-In Dawson Springs, Kentucky—a town that barely dots the map and where everyone knows your name—Jeff Winfrey found his crucible at the epicenter of calamity, not once but twice.
-First came the tornado of December 2021, a monstrous beast that ripped through half the town like an unkindness of ravens.
+First came the tornado of December 2021, that ripped through the town like a ravenous beast.
 Then, as if the universe hadn't had its fill, another tornado barreled in on a late May evening earlier this year, turning what was left into kindling debris and dust.

-Jeff wasn't the guy you'd peg as a community leader.
-A retired dentist and pastor of a small Primitive Baptist Church, he was content with the quiet rhythms of small-town life.
-"I'm a nobody from a nowhere place," he’ll tell you, shrugging off any notion of grandeur.
-But disasters have a way of drafting unlikely soldiers, and Jeff was conscripted by circumstance.
+Jeff wasn't the guy from central casting chosen to be a community leader.
+Retired dentist and pastor of a small Primitive Baptist Church, he was content.
+"I'm a nobody from nowhere," he’ll tell you, shrugging off any notion of grandeur.
+But disaster drafts its own infantry, and Jeff got called up.

 you, shrugging off any notion of grandeur.